SebastianBaltes/PersistentFragmentTabs/README.md

 Demo and framework are included in one android eclipse project.
 It has one dependency to ActionBarSherlock that must be present in the workspace as a library project.
-The project can be run as an android android application.
+The project can be run as an android application.
 The project is intended to be copied, so you should copy the package de.objectccode.persistentfragmenttabs.tabsframework into your own project or use the demo project as a starting point.